 CHAIRMAN’S INNOVATION AWARD

-The purpose of the Chairman’s Innovation Award is to stimulate and acknowledge new creative energy-related products, energy services, and energy business models.
-Innovations to be considered may improve efficiency, increase marketability, affect cost savings, achieve environmental goals or improve the market position of a candidate company or their specific technology.
+The Chairman’s Innovation Award aims to stimulate and acknowledge new creative energy‐related products, energy services, and energy business models.
+Innovations to be considered may improve efficiency, increase marketability, affect cost savings, achieve environmental goals or improve the market position of a candidate company or their specific energy‐related solution to a known problem.

 Who can participate?